JubaKitiashvili/cargo-js/src/documentation/source/module_component.rst

 	});

-Component.js has a static function ``load()`` which receives an URL as argument.
+The ``Template`` module of Component.js has a static function ``load()`` which receives an URL as argument.
 The function loads and compiles the file from the URL.
-Because loading the file is an asynchronous operation, the function returns a Promise which is fulfilled with the component instance connected to the template.
+Because loading the file is an asynchronous operation, the function returns a Promise which is fulfilled with the template instance which can be used as input to the ``Component`` constructor.

 If we run the code so far, a (rather unstyled) HTML representation of the navigation menu should be displayed in the web page.
 It consists of two unnumbered lists - one for the menu itself and